kilianp07/simu/adapters/generic/pv/README.md

 ## Package `pv`

 The `pv` package provides functionality for simulating a photovoltaic (PV) system.
-It allows interaction with a Modbus server and provides power output based on CSV data.
+It allows interaction with a Modbus server.

 ### Table of Contents
 - [Types](#Types)